 Please read this page carefully so you are aware as to how these changes may impact your adventure.
 The reality is that you will notice very little difference to 'normal' operations during your adventure.
-The biggest changes relate to meeting at Otter Adventures in Strontian and operationally now that Otter Adventures has two guides on the team.
+The biggest changes relate to meeting at Otter Adventures in Strontian and operationally now that Otter Adventures has additional guides on the team.

 As part of our day to day operations, we are constantly managing risks in a hyper-dynamic environment.
 Coronavirus is an additional risk that we now have to manage and one that we take as seriously as every other risk.
-Consequently we ask that the following are adhered to as much as possible in order to help us protect you and to protect our guides and local communities.
+Consequently, we ask that the following are adhered to as much as possible in order to help us protect you and to protect our guides and local communities.

 Bookings made online require the full payment to be made upfront.
 This will be 100% refunded so long as a 'reasonable' notice period is given.
 If you have any concerns about this, please contact us direct and we will book you in ourselves with no deposit required.